gabrielolympie/WishList/README.md

 Key principles I'm exploring:

 *   **📉 Low-Rank Decomposition:** Breaking down large linear layers into smaller, more manageable matrices to reduce memory usage, while maintaining inference speed. => tested, sounds good, doesn't works.
-*   **🤝 Successive Layer Fusions:** Combining consecutive layers in an LLM to reduce the total number of layers, leading to both memory and computational savings.
+*   **🤝 Successive Layer Fusions:** Combining consecutive layers in an LLM to reduce the total number of layers, leading to both memory and computational savings. > tested with a naive implementation (layer merging without posttraining), doesn't work.
 *   **⚡️ Successive Layer Parallelism:**  Parallelizing successive layers for faster processing, inspired by the decomposition techniques used in MoE models.

 ## 📝 Notion React Markdown